Accenture Case Interview: Complete Prep Guide (2026)

 The Accenture consulting interview process typically has two to three rounds, with each round containing one to three interviews.
 According to Glassdoor data, the average Management Consultant candidate spends about 35 days in the process from application to offer, with roughly 71% of candidates rating the experience as positive.

-Accenture is a global professional services firm with over 799,000 employees serving clients in more than 120 countries.
-Within management consulting, Accenture is divided into three groups: Strategy, Operations, and Digital.
-Accenture Strategy is the group most similar to McKinsey, BCG, and Bain in the type of work they do.
+Accenture is a global professional services firm with roughly 779,000 employees serving clients in more than 120 countries.
+Its consulting work sits within Strategy & Consulting, which operates alongside the firm's Technology, Operations, Industry X, and Song services.
+Accenture Strategy is the group most similar to McKinsey, BCG, and Bain in the type of work it does.

 How Many Rounds of Interviews Does Accenture Have?